algorandfoundation/algokit-cli/docs/features/localnet.md

 ### Named LocalNet Configuration Directory

-With running `algokit localnet start --name {name}`, AlgoKit stores configuration files in a specific folder on your system.
+When running `algokit localnet start --name {name}`, AlgoKit stores configuration files in a specific folder on your system.
 The location of this folder depends on your operating system:

-- **Windows**: The configuration files are stored in the `APPDATA` folder.
+- **Windows**: We use the value of the `APPDATA` environment variable to determine the directory to store the configuration files.
+This is usually `C:\Users\USERNAME\AppData\Roaming`.
-- **Linux or Mac**: The configuration files are stored in the `XDG_CONFIG_HOME` directory if it is set.
+- **Linux or Mac**: We use the value of the `XDG_CONFIG_HOME` environment variable to determine the directory to store the configuration files.
 If `XDG_CONFIG_HOME` is not set, the default location is `~/.config`.

-Inside the designated configuration folder, you will find a folder named `algokit`.
-Within the `algokit` folder, there is a `sandbox` directory that contains the default configuration settings.
-Additionally, for each named LocalNet instance you have created, there will be a folder named `sandbox_{name}` within the `algokit` directory.
-These folders contain the specific configuration settings for the respective named LocalNet instances.
+Assuming you have previously used a default LocalNet, the path `./algokit/sandbox/` will exist inside the configuration directory, containing the configuration settings for the default LocalNet instance.
+Additionally, for each named LocalNet instance you have created, the path `./algokit/sandbox_{name}/` will exist, containing the configuration settings for the respective named LocalNet instances.

-It is important to note that the configuration files are stored in a way that ensures separation between the default LocalNet environment and any named LocalNet environments you may create.
-This allows for more control and customization of your development environments.
+It is important to note that only the configuration files for a named LocalNet instance should be changed.
+Any changes made to the default LocalNet instance will be reverted by AlgoKit.

 ### Stopping and Resetting the LocalNet